A topological gap theorem for the $\pi_2$-systole of positive scalar curvature 3-manifolds: Proof of the main theorems

-which contradicts the minimality of $S$ since some of the $\Sigma_i$ has area $A_0$.
+This contradicts the minimality of $S$, since one of the $\Sigma_i$ has area $A_0$.

+Back to the proof of claim 1, we choose $T$ as in Claim 4.
+Let $S$ be a $g'_N$-area minimizer in $\pi_2(N)$, which is a smoothly embedded sphere.
+Thus Claim 4 applies to $S$.
+If $S$ is a horizontal slice in some $P_i$, then $|S|_{g'_N}=|\Sigma_i|_{h_i}\geq A_0$, implying Claim 1.
+Now we may assume that $S$ does not intersect all the $P_i$.

-By the connectedness of $S$, we can now assume without loss of generality that $S\subset M^-$.
-Since $M^-$ is topological a sphere with disks removed, and $S$ does not bound a 3-ball in $M'$, it follows that $S$ represents a nonzero element in $H_2(M^-,\ZZ)$.
+By the connectedness of $S$, we can assume without loss of generality that $S\subset M^-$.
+Since $M^-$ is topologically a sphere with disks removed, and $S$ does not bound a 3-ball in $M^-$, it follows that $S$ represents a nonzero element in $H_2(M^-,\ZZ)$.
 Now let $S'$ be a $g$-area minimizer in the homology class of $S$ in $H_2(M^-,\ZZ)$.
-Since there is no embedded stable minimal surface in $M^-$, $S'$ must be a union of components of $\p M^-$.
-Hence
+We note that $S'$ must be a union of components of $\p M^-$.
+Indeed, any interior component of $S'$ is a smooth minimal surface, hence must be homologically trivial by the theorem's assumption.
+Thus we can decrease the area by removing this component, contradicting the minimizing property of $S'$.
+We then have $|S'|_g\geq A_0$.
+Combining what we obtained above, we have